xma711/notebook/cloud_computing/azure/README.md

 then download the Azure storage explorer here: https://azure.microsoft.com/en-us/features/storage-explorer/

-extract the linux tar file.
+extract the Linux tar file.
 In the extracted folder, run ./StorageExplorer

 To add an storage account using SAS in the storage explorer, click view -> account management -> add an account,